csound/csound/mingw64/post_installation_tests/README.md

 # Post-Installation Tests

-This directory contains simple all-in-one test pieces as a sanity check after installation, for all major runtime environments.
+This directory contains some all-in-one test pieces as a sanity check after installation, for all major runtime environments.
 The tests were created to _quickly_ test the Windows installer for 64 bit CPU architecture, but they might prove useful on other platforms.
 And of course the tests can be useful